 ~Protects the mother from interventions by giving her a protected private space

-~Reduces perineal tearing
+~Helps to reduce perineal tearing

-~Reduces cesarean section rates
+~Helps to Reduce cesarean section rates

 ~Is highly rated by mothers – typically stating they would consider giving birth in water again